The-Bioinformatics-Group/skeletonema_sex_project/README.md

 Due to requirements in subsequent analysis' the orphan reads produced from the filtering and trimming of the paired end reads needed to be sorted out to realign the read pairs.
-This was done using the script located in: /code/Perl-scripts/removeunpairedreads.pl
+This was done using the script located in: /code/Perl-scripts/removeunpairedreads.pl These sorted pair-data can be found together with the other paired-end data containing orphaned reads and only the singlets sorted out, here:
+data/treated-data/skeletonema-pairend-data/fastq_quality_filter_results/*sorted.fastq

 ##Creating a reference transcriptome